 Getting ready for summer 2022 results

-This update is to remind you how to access some documents and services that you may need during the results period for A level and GCSE Design and Technology qualifications.
+This update is to remind you how to access some documents and services that you may need during the results period for GCSE Citizenship Studies qualification.

 Key dates for results